 Food-grade lye isn’t easy to find, so the next best thing is baking soda.
 By adding about 2/3 cup of baking soda to water, the alkalinity of the water is raised to about 9 versus the lye alkalinity of 14.
 As a result, baking soda accomplishes almost the same result as a food-grade lye.

 The pretzels were actually pretty easy to make and they tasted delicious!
 The challenges for me were shaping them and placing them into the boiling water without them falling apart.

-It’s important you oil your hands when you’re rolling out the “snake” shape of the pretzel.
+First, t’s important you oil your hands when you’re rolling out the “snake” shape of the pretzel.
 The oil helps the dough move easily between your hands and it also helps stabilize the dough so it won’t shrink once formed.
 If your dough shrinks after you form the pretzel, oil your hands and reshape the dough.
 Don’t reshape it too many times or you will mess up the gluten consistency.
 Too much or too little dough handling impacts the final product.